AndnixSH/CSharp-AntiDump/README.md

 # CSharp-AntiDump
 Anti dump in C#

-I forgot know who made it.
+I forgot who made it.
 Just found this on my old hard drive